See the revision history at the end … if you make it that far :)

 For more about profiles, see Use the Profile Manager to create and remove Firefox profiles and Multiple Firefox profiles.

-For more about penguins being tickled, go here.
+For more about ticklish penguins, go here.

 If you’re running Windows you will need to un-hide file extensions, and i suggest you keep them un-hidden.

 With Firefox up and running, load

 about:preferences in the address bar or click the Hamburg icon on the toolbar, then ‘Preferences’.
 Click the ‘Search’ menu item on the left and under where it says ‘Search Bar’, click ‘Add search bar in toolbar’.